Hillarydalie/akannamegenerator/README.md

 * Christine Njeri https://moringaschool.slack.com/team/UL1M7KHJ8
 * Irene Mercy https://moringaschool.slack.com/team/UL25YQZHT
 * Arusey. https://moringaschool.slack.com/team/UK8AQ25ME
-* License for the icons attached.
-Titled license.pdf
+* MIT License for the use and improvement of this project attached.
+Titled LICENSE.txt

 ## Setup/Installation Requirements
 * You don't need a server to view or use it, a Web Browser would do.
 Prefarably Google Chrome.